fstrijth/learning_dynamics_influenza_bandits/README.md

 ## Python bandits (our code)
 Our experiments can be started by running the file influenza_exp.py.
 It uses previously generated simulation data.
-Dependencies: Mako, Numpy, Matplotlib
+Dependencies: Mako, Numpy, Matplotlib, Random, Os and Typing.